Deploy the Threat Defense Virtual on Google Cloud Platform

 How to Manage Secure Firewall Threat Defense Virtual Device

-You have two options to manage your Secure Firewall Threat Defense Virtual device.
+You have two options to manage your Secure Firewall Threat Defense Virtual.

 Secure Firewall Management Center